-Advertising Photography

-Illustrating Related

-Printing Occupations
+Advertising Photography Illustrating Related Printing Occupations

-Special Curriculum Admission Guidelines: Proficiency in high school English and a satisfactory aptitude for drawing.
+Proficiency in high school English and a satisfactory aptitude for drawing.
 Applicants may be required to submit several sample drawings for approval before final admission is granted.
-Developmental courses may be recommended for students with deficiencies in English and mathematics.
+Developmental courses may be recommended for students with deficiencies in English.